 To get to Glass Beach in Fort Bragg from Highway 1: turn west on Elm Street and park at the intersection of Elm and Glass Beach Drive, a few blocks away.

 Then you can walk down to the beach.
 And if you’re feeling a little sea glass deficient, you can always visit Sea Glass Museum, the world’s biggest permanent sea glass exhibit.

-If it’s your first time in Fort Bragg and you like old trains, take a ride on the old Skunk Train along the Mendocino Coast, with views of the redwoods.
+If it’s your first time in Fort Bragg and you like old trains, take a ride on the old Skunk Train through the redwoods.

 If that triggers an urge to see even more massive redwoods, drive an hour to Montgomery Woods State Reserve and stroll along magical paths through trees as tall as 378 feet.
 A hike can take you an hour or half a day, depending on which trail you choose.